 Days, week, and months can float by without accomplishing the fulfillment of God’s goals for your life.
 Without a well-thought schedule of daily deadlines, goals and dreams can slip away.
 Set a schedule, with deadlines, on a calendar or personal planner.
 Organize your time for maximum productivity and efficiency.
 If mornings are your most productive times, do not allow phone calls, appointments, or meetings to drain your energy.
 Schedule calls and other appointments in the afternoon hours.
 Plan your schedule to maximize each moment of your day.

 Key #4 Stay Organized

-We read in Proverbs 4:7 that “wisdom is the principal thing; therefore get wisdom...”
-According to this scripture, wisdom is the most important thing a man or woman can obtain.
+We read in Proverbs 4:7 that “wisdom is the principal thing; therefore, get wisdom...”
+According to this scripture, wisdom is the most important thing that a man or woman can obtain.
 Wisdom is the ability to use knowledge.
-While you may know what you have to do that day, ask God to give you His ability to do it.
-I guarantee that once you get God’s wisdom on your knowledge, you’ll do it better, smarter and quicker.
+While you may know what you must do that day, ask God to give you His ability to do it.
+I guarantee that once you get God’s wisdom on your knowledge, you will do it better, smarter and quicker.